Ford Mustang Mach-E review: performance, motor & drive

-The Mustang Mach-E is fast – not quite Tesla-fast – but quick enough to keep up with and even overhaul some ostensibly much sportier petrol or hybrid models.
-It also handles well for a relatively large SUV, but the trade-off for this is a ride that can feel on the harsh side; the steering isn't the most communicative, either.
+The Mustang Mach-E is fast – not quite Tesla Model X Plaid-fast – but quick enough to keep up with and even overhaul some ostensibly much sportier petrol or hybrid models.
+It also handles very well for a relatively large SUV, but the trade-off for this is a relatively harsh ride; the steering isn't the most communicative, either.

 Ford Mustang Mach-E 0-62mph, top speed and acceleration

 Performance is strong regardless of which battery or drive option you go for.
-Standard Range cars have 266bhp, with the four-wheel-drive version producing more torque for swifter acceleration.
+Standard Range cars are only available with rear-wheel drive and output 266bhp.
 Rear-drive Extended Range cars up this to 290bhp, while those equipped with four-wheel-drive produce a total of 346bhp, thanks to an additional electric motor.

-Performance from the dual-motor model should be more than plentiful for most Mach-E buyers: the sprint from 0-62mph is done with in 5.1 seconds and there's power easily accessible whenever and wherever you need it.
+Performance from the dual-motor model should be more than plentiful for most Mach-E buyers: the sprint from 0-62mph is accomplished in just 5.8 seconds, plus there's power easily accessible whenever you need it.
 Those who want to go even faster should check out the Mustang Mach-E GT, which pumps out 480bhp and a massive 860Nm of torque in a bid to take on Tesla and its famously accelerative lineup.
 We’ve reviewed the GT separately.